SeleniumHQ/selenium/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/SeleniumHQ/selenium)

+#### Using Dev Container

+As an alternative you can build a [Dev Container](https://containers.dev/) - basically a docker container - suitable for building and testing Selenium using the devcontainer.json in the [.devcontainer](.devcontainer/devcontainer.json) directory.
+Supporting IDEs like VS Code or IntelliJ IDEA should point you to how such a container can be created.

 #### Using Docker Image

 You can also build a Docker image suitable for building and testing Selenium using the Dockerfile in the [dev image](scripts/dev-image/Dockerfile) directory.

 ## Building